-Basic Webpack 5 Project with CSS: Step-by-Step
+How to Set Up a Basic Webpack 5 Project with CSS Support

 In this guide, we’ll walk through setting up a basic Webpack 5 project with added support for CSS.
 This will allow you to bundle both JavaScript and CSS into your project efficiently.